The Life Sciences Law Review: Mexico

 The Health Law specifies that the authorities in charge of medicines, devices and most other regulated products are: the President of Mexico, the General Health Board, the Ministry of Health2 and state governments (on state jurisdictional matters).

 The Ministry of Health has the broadest jurisdiction regarding these goods and activities.
-Moreover, the Health Law details the specific areas of competence for the diverse authorities in health matters, including the particular roles of the executive branch, the Health Board the state governments, etc.; other laws also establish particular competence for these authorities such as the Tobacco Law or the Federal Law on Metrology and Normalization.
+Moreover, the Health Law details the specific areas of competence for the diverse authorities in health matters, including the particular roles of the executive branch, the Health Board, the state governments, etc.; other laws also establish particular competence for these authorities such as the Tobacco Law, the Federal Law on Quality Infrastructure, the Foreign Trade Law and the Law on Import and Export Duties Law which regulate, among others, the possibility to import diverse products in Mexico.

-In addition to Congress' authority to enact laws, the executive branch has the authority to issue regulations that clarify or specify the content of existing laws, without extending beyond or contravening the law being interpreted.
+In addition to Congress' authority to enact laws, the executive branch has the authority to issue regulations that clarify or specify the content of existing laws, without extending beyond or contravening the law being interpreted, a situation that has taken on particular relevance because of the covid-19 pandemic.

 Among the most relevant regulations are the Health Law Regulations for Health-Related Goods (the Goods Regulations), the Health Law Regulations for Health Research (the Research Regulations) and the Regulations of the Health Law in Publicity Matters (the Publicity Regulations), etc.

 Products and services imported, marketed or rendered in Mexico are also subject to Mexican official standards (NOMs).
-These are administrative guidelines that establish technical specifications, characteristics, processes, operation requirements, etc. in Mexican territory.
-Before these are issued, the corresponding governmental entity, (e.g., COFEPRIS), prepares and issues draft guidelines that permit interested parties to participate in their creation or amendment.
+These are administrative guidelines that establish technical specifications, characteristics, processes, operation requirements, etc. in the Mexican territory.
+Before these are issued, the corresponding governmental entity (e.g., COFEPRIS) prepares and issues draft guidelines that permit interested parties to participate in their creation or amendment.
+In some particular cases, it is also possible for the authorities to issue emergency NOMs, which have a limited time of validity.
+Likewise, other relevant concepts regarding the technical aspects of these kinds of goods are included in the Pharmacopeia and its diverse supplements or appendixes.

 The regulatory regime

-In all cases, pharmaceuticals, devices and other products and services that have effects on human health are regulated at the federal level.
-These include, among others, research; food and beverages; human tissue and DNA; psychotropic and narcotics; toiletries and cosmetics; toxic substances; publicity; tobacco and alcoholic beverages; medical software and telemedicine; etc.
+Pharmaceuticals, devices and other products and services that have effects on human health are regulated at the federal level.
+These include, among others: research; food and beverages; human tissue and DNA; psychotropic and narcotics; toiletries and cosmetics; toxic substances; publicity; tobacco, vaping and alcoholic beverages; medical software and telemedicine; etc.

 The Health Law and other provisions establish general licence, procedure and penalty requirements applicable to these goods and activities.
-Regulations, NOMs and guidelines establish additional or more specific requirements to each type of product and service.
+Regulations, NOMs, guidelines and the Pharmacopeia establish additional or more specific requirements to each type of product and service.

-The Health Law defines medicines as substances having therapeutic, preventive or rehabilitative effects identifiable on pharmacological, physical, chemical and biologic characteristics and classified based on diverse criteria as: allopathic; homeopathic; herbal remedies; prescription; controlled prescription; over the counter; vitamins; biotechnological; orphan drugs; traditional or indigenous medicines; etc.
+The Health Law defines medicines as substances having therapeutic, preventive or rehabilitative effects identifiable on pharmacological, physical, chemical and biologic characteristics and classified based on diverse criteria as: allopathic, homeopathic, herbal remedies, prescription, controlled prescription, over the counter, vitamins, biotechnological, orphan drugs, traditional medicines, etc.

-In addition to the above, other regulated products include toxins, anti-toxins, vaccines, serums, parenteral preparations, blood products, microbial and fungal preparations, hormones, enzymes, etc.
+In addition, other regulated products include toxins, anti-toxins, vaccines, serums, parenteral preparations, blood products, microbial and fungal preparations, hormones, enzymes, etc.

-Certain NOMs and internal criteria include additional requirements for products that, although not formally medical devices under the Health Law or its Regulations, have been included under its scope by the authorities, as possible new technologies (APPS and software), electric and electronic products used in 'wellness', holistic therapies and similar procedures, telemedicine services, etc.
+Certain NOMs and internal criteria include additional requirements for products that, although not formally medical devices under the Health Law or its Regulations, have been included under its scope by the authorities, as possible new technologies (apps and software), electric and electronic products used in 'wellness', holistic therapies and similar procedures, telemedicine services, etc. It appears to be a general trend of the health authorities to attempt regulating products which, although not having as their specific purpose to be used as a medical device (in a broad perspective) could eventually be used by health professionals for diagnosis, treatment or other similar purposes, including electronic products using apps and software available in a general manner through the internet or other similar media.

 ii Non-clinical studies

 There is no specific restriction regarding the use of non-clinical studies.
 The party performing the non-clinical study is solely responsible for assuring good laboratory practices and that these studies do not represent a risk to human health.
-Under certain state legal provisions, including those regarding animal welfare, certain risks exist of interpretations that may lead to restrictions for these activities.
+Under certain state legal provisions, certain risks exist of interpretations that may lead to restrictions for these activities.
+Under the current health situation, many non-clinical studies have been initiated through the use of information and data transfer in an international manner through electronic systems.
+This situation has created a general uncertainty as to whether such kinds of data or information transfer could fall within the scope of what is considered a non-clinical study and the consequent legal requirements that such would have to meet.
+Likewise, diverse legal provisions regarding the use of animals for non-clinical studies or trials have been enacted at the federal and local level.

 iii Clinical trials